Illinois-IoT/main-project/tutorials/day4/day4.md

 Now, if you visit `http://127.0.0.1:5000` on your Raspberry Pi, you should see a real-time stream of your camera!

-To access this page from your phone, you will need the IP address of your Raspberyy Pi (revisit how to do so above).
+To access this page from your phone, you will need the IP address of your Raspbery Pi (revisit how to do so above).
 Make sure your phone is on the same Wi-Fi network as your Raspberry Pi.
 Then all you need to do is visit `http://<Raspberry Pi's IP>:5000` on your device!